Saskatchewan is home for many talented athletes who are vying to represent Team Canada in the Summer and Winter Olympic and Paralympic Games.

 Saskatchewan’s Olympic and Paralympic hopefuls come from more than a dozen Saskatchewan communities that touch almost every corner of the province — from Meadow Lake all the way down to Weyburn, over to Swift Current and back up to Prince Albert, just to name a few.

 So no matter where you are in Saskatchewan, there’s a good chance there’s a local hero nearby for you to root for!

 2. Grassroots support

-Every year, people across Saskatchewan help athletes of all ages and abilities through their support of Saskatchewan Lotteries, which is the main fundraiser for more than 12,000 sport, culture and recreation groups in the province.
+Every year, people across Saskatchewan help athletes of all ages and abilities through their support of Sask Lotteries, which is the main fundraiser for more than 12,000 sport, culture and recreation groups in the province.

 In the amateur sport community, this one-of-a-kind fundraiser assists non-profit organizations that deliver high-quality sport experiences.
 It also provides critical resources to coaches, officials and other volunteers and funds high-performance programs that help athletes take their game to the next level.

 Be sure to give a round of applause to all of our athletes vying for an Olympic or Paralympic spot.
 Then give another one to our vibrant amateur sport community, which gave many of them their start and encouraged them to pursue their dreams!